Now, let’s talk about TAM (Total Addressable Market).

 Find Your TAM With Customers

-Now, let’s talk about TAM (Total Addressable Market).
 In my opinion, your customer interviews are the best opportunity to understand TAM.
 I’ve seen so many pitches where someone will come in and say the market for shoes is thirty billion dollars.
 Then they go on to say they plan to capture 5 percent of it.
-Where did they came up with that number?
+Where did they come up with that number?
 Just spitting out a number is not interesting or informative.
 In fact, people that want to invest in your company want to learn something from the experience.

 Rule of Thumb For MVP